 The transportation process for fish is difficult since fish are very sensitive.
 The best way to move them is by placing the fish in plastic bags containing a mix of their current aquarium water and new water.
 The fewer fish you put in each bag, the better.
 Secure the tops of the bags with rubber bands and place them inside an insulated, dark cooler.
 After arriving to your new home allow the filter to run a few hours before placing fish in the tank.
 Try to limit the travel time to 48 hours if possible.

 In conclusion, even though you’re moving it’s not necessary to leave any pets behind.
 No matter what type of animal you have, there’s a way to transport them even if you’re moving to a new state.
-The tips above should help, but you can also ask your professional movers for further advice.
+The tips above should help, but you can also ask your professional pet courier for further advice.
 In some cases, they may even offer supplies to make transporting your pet easier.